 In Afghanistan, the Taliban are on the verge of forming a new government.

+While the West has taken a wait-and-see attitude toward the Taliban, there were signals that contact with the new leaders was picking up.

+Humanitarian flights between Islamabad, Pakistan’s capital, and Mazar-i-Sharif, in northern Afghanistan, and Kandahar, in the south, have resumed, according to the United Nations.

+Early Friday, a Taliban spokesperson tweeted that China’s foreign ministry had agreed to keep its embassy in Kabul open and to “bolster” relations and humanitarian aid.

-The West has taken a wait-and-see approach to involvement with the Taliban in the future, but there have been some signs of thawing, with Western Union resuming money transfers and Qatar announcing plans to reopen Kabul’s airport, which is a lifeline for supplies.
+Western Union and Moneygram said they were beginning money transfers, which many Afghans rely on for survival from family living abroad, while Qatar said it was working to reopen Kabul’s airport, which is a lifeline for relief.

-Meanwhile, in the coming days, both the British and Italian foreign ministers will travel to Afghanistan’s neighbors to discuss migrants still seeking to flee Taliban rule.
+In the meantime, both the British and Italian foreign ministers are scheduled to visit Afghanistan’s neighbors in the coming days to highlight the suffering of refugees still trying to flee the Taliban.

-China, on the other hand, may be taking a more aggressive approach.
-Early Friday, a Taliban spokesperson tweeted that Beijing’s foreign ministry had vowed to keep its embassy in Afghanistan open and to “bolster” contacts and humanitarian aid.

-The Taliban have promised a kinder reign than the one they had from 1996 to 2001, which came after years of violence – first the Soviet invasion in 1979, and then a terrible civil war.
+The new leadership have promised to be more conciliatory than their predecessors, who ruled from 1996 to 2001, following years of struggle, including the Soviet invasion of 1979 and a deadly civil war.

-That first rule was known for its harsh and ruthless interpretation of Islamic law, as well as its treatment of women, who were kept behind closed doors, barred from school and work, and denied the right to move freely.
+That first rule was known for its harsh interpretation of sharia law and its treatment of women, who were confined behind closed doors, barred from school and work, and denied the right to move freely.

 All eyes are now on the Taliban’s ability to form a cabinet capable of managing a war-torn economy while also honoring the movement’s promises of a more “inclusive” administration.